markmoxon/elite-source-code-nes/README.md

 * Mac and Linux users may need to install `make` if it isn't already present (for Windows users, `make.exe` is included in this repository).

+You may be wondering why we're using BeebAsm - a BBC Micro assembler - to build the NES version of Elite.
+This is because NES Elite is a conversion of BBC Master Elite, which itself is a direct descendant of the original 1984 release for the BBC Micro and Acorn Electron (and the same is true of the Commodore 64 and Apple II versions of Elite - they are all cut from the same cloth).
+All of the older 6502 versions of Elite were built and assembled on a BBC Micro, including the Commodore and Apple versions, so BeebAsm is a good modern assembler to use for the NES version as well.
+The 1991 NES version was actually developed on the PC-based PDS development system, so the use of BeebAsm here isn't historically accurate, it's just a good fit for the source material.

 For details of how the build process works, see the [build documentation on bbcelite.com](https://www.bbcelite.com/about_site/building_elite.html).

 Let's look at how to build Elite from the source.